Below-Market Rental Housing Opportunities

 What rents are charged for BMR apartment units?

 Rents for BMR units are based on a percentage of the Area Median Income (AMI) for the Alameda – Contra Costa County area as determined annually by the federal government.
 The maximum BMR rents for most participating properties are based on 80% of the AMI, although several properties offer lower rents based on 60% and 50% of the AMI.
-The current maximum income levels and corresponding maximum rents can be found here (these figures are updated annually generally in February or March of each year).
+The current maximum income levels and corresponding maximum rents can be found here (these figures are updated annually; the actual figures may differ slightly at some complexes depending upon the terms of each specific agreement).
 It should be noted that BMR rents are not based on each individual household’s income but rather on the applicable percentage of the AMI.
 In addition, the actual rents charged under the BMR program may be less than the maximum amounts shown in the table.
 As shown in the most recent survey of rents and vacancy rates in Pleasanton apartments, rents charged for BMR apartment units typically average twenty to thirty percent less than market rents in the same complex (in complexes that offer BMR units) although the degree of difference varies over time depending upon the state of market rents.

 Do I qualify?